josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

 You can also explore a heap dump to figure out bugs when the JVM cannot be attached by a debugger.
 For instance, if the JVM runs at a customer, and they do not permit you to attached a debugger.

-This article focuses on how to obtain a heap dump and all the issues you will run into while getting one.
+This article focuses on all the nitty gritty details of how to obtain a heap dump and all the issues you will run into on various environments.

-# 2. Vanilla
+# 2. No Issues
 [jmap](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jmap.html) provides the easiest way to get a heap.

 ```bash